CBC Television local newscasts: History

 On November 10, 2006, it was revealed that Janet Stewart would host CBC Winnipeg's edition of News at Six starting in January 2007.
 Stewart was a popular anchor at top-rated rival CKY-TV and her move to News at Six surprised many in the local media.

 On November 30, 2006 it was announced that as part of its focus on reinvigorating local news, CBC News at Six would expand to a full hour in February 2007, signalling the end of the national Canada Now program (although that title was temporarily retained for CBUT's local newscast).

 During summer 2007, CBC News' Vancouver operation became a test-site for an experimental newscast bringing together staff from local CBC radio, television and online services to create an interactive local newscast that employs a concept called "civic journalism".
 If successful, the format was then to be gradually be applied to CBC News at Six programs across the country over a three-year period.
 Former Canada Now anchor Ian Hanomansing was reassigned to co-host the new Vancouver program on CBUT, alongside Gloria Macarenko (he has since been reassigned to The National as reporter and substitute anchor, replaced in Vancouver by veteran anchor Tony Parsons).

 In July 2009, CBC expanded its local news programs again to 90 minutes, running from 5 p.m. to 6:30 p.m. local time on most stations, with exceptions as noted above (this allowed CBC to carry Wheel of Fortune and Jeopardy! in the 7:00 p.m. hour—with the corresponding simsub privileges in many markets—preceded by Coronation Street, which formerly occupied the 7:00 p.m. time slot, at 6:30 p.m.).
 This was followed on October 26, 2009 by the return of late local news on most CBC stations with a ten-minute bulletin following The National.
 Until that date, only CBUT carried a brief 11 p.m. post-National local newscast.
-In the Same month, reruns from the FOX animated series The Simpsons stopped airing after 178 Months (14 years, 10 months) on CBC.

 On September 17, 2012, CBC's late local newscasts were expanded to a full half-hour in major markets, including Calgary, Edmonton, the Maritimes, Montreal, Ottawa, Toronto and Vancouver.
-The majority of CBC stations now also air local or regional newscasts at weekends.
+The majority of CBC stations now also air local or regional newscasts on weekends.